udude17/azure-swarm-mode-existing-vnet/README.md

 # azure-resources
-This repository contains 1. all my favourite azure commands and 2. all my favourite azure templates.
+This repository is a based on this one: https://github.com/peez80/azure-resources/

 # Commands